galaxyproject/training-material/topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.md

 > * In the end, the contig can only definitely be assigned to a specific sample (and shown that it is complete) after a confirmation PCR is attempted, and the genome is closed using PCR/Sanger sequencing.
 [Tutorial on Genome closure and re-opening](https://cpt.tamu.edu/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.html).
 {: . tip}

-To extract the contig of interest from the assemled contig pool, run the [**Fasta Extract Sequence** tool](https://cpt.tamu.edu/galaxy/root?tool_id=toolshed.g2.bx.psu.edu/repos/simon-gladman/fasta_extract/fa-extract-sequence/1.0.0) and define the contig (node) of interest; this pulls out the FASTA file associated with the specific node.
+To extract the contig of interest from the assemled contig pool, run the [Fasta Extract Sequence tool](https://cpt.tamu.edu/galaxy-pub/root?tool_id=toolshed.g2.bx.psu.edu/repos/simon-gladman/fasta_extract/fa-extract-sequence/1.0.0) (use this [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=toolshed.g2.bx.psu.edu/repos/simon-gladman/fasta_extract/fa-extract-sequence/1.0.0) if you are TAMU internal user) and define the contig (node) of interest; this pulls out the FASTA file associated with the specific node.

 ![](../../images/assembling-genome-sequences-screenshots/17_fasta_extraction.png)